RUB-SE-24-25/assignment-08-framework-gehma/src/main/java/structra/assignment/task/TASK.md

 ## ⚠️ Implementation details ⚠️

 Your implementation should be placed in the package `src/main/java/structra/assignment/task/impl`.
-You may use Example.java as a reference, but you dont have to.
+You may use Example.java as a reference, but you don't have to.

 ## a). **Plugin Creation**